98labs/docker-erpnext/README.md

 ## Introduction

-This repository provides a Docker-based deployment solution for ERPNext, simplifying the installation and initialization process.
+This repository provides a Docker-based deployment solution for [ERPNext](https://erpnext.com/), an open-source ERP system built on the [Frappe Framework](https://frappeframework.com/).
+It simplifies the installation and initialization process using Docker Compose.

 ## System Requirements